 An HR role can be extremely broad, so you'll need to gauge in which areas the candidate has the most experience to determine whether they're a good match.

 You'll most likely have specific needs for the business, such as recruitment and performance management.
 If the candidate doesn't have much experience in these areas then perhaps they're not the right fit for your business.
-This might be because they've previously worked in an entirely different industry, and therefore focussed on different areas.
+This might be because they've previously worked in an entirely different industry, and therefore focused on different areas.

 Some other areas you may want to consider include: